-It was in that week each year for the eight that I covered him as a reporter that he gave me a spectacular gift — and he knew it.
+It was in that week each year for the eight years I covered him as a reporter that he gave me a spectacular gift — and he knew it.

 We also went with the president to Texas every summer — often for a month — and every winter, too, over the holidays.

 But here’s the thing: In December, we never left Washington, D.C., until the day after Christmas.
 Never.
-Mr. Bush and his wife Laura would always depart the White House a few days before the holiday and hunker down at the presidential retreat in Maryland, Camp David.
+Mr. Bush and his wife, Laura, would always depart the White House a few days before the holiday and hunker down at Camp David, the presidential retreat in Maryland.
 After a few years, I asked a low-level White House staffer why.

 I still remember what she said: “So all of us can be with our families on Christmas.”

 Who was “us”?
 Hundreds and hundreds of people, that’s who.
-Sure, the reporters who covered the president, but also dozens and dozens on his staff, a hundred Secret Service agents, maybe more, and all of those cops required whenever the president’s on the move in D.C.
+Sure, the reporters who covered the president, but also dozens and dozens on his staff, 100 Secret Service agents, maybe more, and all of those city cops required whenever the president’s on the move in D.C.